C$ 158 Find Cheap Flights from British Columbia to Illinois

 • What is the cheapest time of day to fly to Illinois?

-The cheapest time of day to fly to Illinois is generally in the evening, when round-trip flights cost C$ 293 on average.
-Morning departures are around 64% more expensive than evening flights, on average.
-The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 479.
+The cheapest time of day to fly to Illinois is generally at night, when round-trip flights cost C$ 570 on average.
+The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 708.

 • What is the cheapest flight to Illinois?